Nokia (NOK) Scheduled to Post Earnings on Thursday

 Nokia (NYSE:NOK) will release its earnings data before the market opens on Thursday, July 29th.
 Analysts expect Nokia to post earnings of $0.05 per share for the quarter.
-Nokia has set its FY 2021 guidance at – EPS.Persons that are interested in registering for the company’s earnings conference call can do so using this link.
+Nokia has set its FY 2021 guidance at – EPS.Investors that wish to register for the company’s conference call can do so using this link.

-Nokia (NYSE:NOK) last issued its quarterly earnings data on Thursday, April 29th.
-The technology company reported $0.08 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.01 by $0.07.
-Nokia had a positive return on equity of 12.88% and a negative net margin of 9.55%.
+Nokia (NYSE:NOK) last posted its earnings results on Thursday, April 29th.
+The technology company reported $0.08 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.01 by $0.07.
+Nokia had a negative net margin of 9.55% and a positive return on equity of 12.88%.
 The business had revenue of $6.12 billion for the quarter, compared to analysts’ expectations of $5.87 billion.
 On average, analysts expect Nokia to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 NYSE NOK opened at $5.80 on Thursday.
 Nokia has a 1 year low of $3.21 and a 1 year high of $9.79.
 The company has a quick ratio of 1.40, a current ratio of 1.60 and a debt-to-equity ratio of 0.37.
 The stock has a market cap of $32.58 billion, a PE ratio of -13.49, a PEG ratio of 12.42 and a beta of 0.79.
 The business has a 50 day moving average price of $5.32.